Mixed Ability Health and Social Care Strategy Manager

 Holiday entitlement: 25 days per annum pro rata, in addition to public holidays.

-Equal Opportunities: IMAS has an Equal Opportunities Policy and we value diversity.
-Applications are welcomed from candidates regardless of age, race, gender, marital status, disability, sexuality, religion or belief.
-We welcome
+Equal Opportunities: IMAS is striving to implement its Equal Opportunities Policy.
+Applications are welcomed from candidates regardless of race, sex, marital status, disability or sexuality.

 How to apply